hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Part_Two_Biology_Basics.md

 ![Figure 5 - CUE INDUCED CRAVING](Images/Cue_Induced_Craving.jpg)

 There is a dopamine spike and crash, and the crash causes the craving.
 So, the biology of the cue induced reinstatement of drug seeking is indirectly the same as that of a free hit of drug.
-It’s just that the “drug” in this case is seeing a cue that reminds us of a previous using event.
-To avoid this kind of reinstatement you must avoid or modulate down the glutamate signal from the emotional memory centers.
+It’s just that the “drug” in this case is seeing a cue that reminds us of a previous using event. *To avoid this kind of reinstatement you must avoid or modulate down the glutamate signal from the emotional memory centers.*
+<div style="page-break-after: always;"></div>

-GABAb and High Spike
+## GABAb and High Spike

 To fully understand the spike and crash we must add two more modulating factors to our model.
 The first is the GABAb receptor found on both the cell bodies in the VTA and the NA.
 The action of GABA at the GABAb receptor is to decrease the release of endorphin and dopamine  so that the spike is muted and there is not a crash resulting from exhaustion of the system.
 Someone with insufficient GABAb function would have a higher-than-normal spike even if they have normal dopamine tone.
 Imagine someone with “the allergy” but not with the restless, irritable and discontented background that leads to the first use.